Meriem4d/4d-for-ios/docs/Actions-DefineFirstAction.md

 ```

-Build and Run your app!
+Now, build and run your app!
 You will find a new **generic button** in the navigation bar of your Lisform.
 Click on it to trigger the **Postpone All** action.

 ![Final result Postponed Action](assets/en/actions/ListForm-table-action-tableview-tuto.png)

-## Where to Go From Here?
+## Where to go from here?

 Congratulations!
 You've just added 2 actions to your iOS app.
-You are now able to add all actions you need to your Tasks app!
+You are now able to add all the actions you need to your Tasks app!

 ![Final result All Action](assets/en/actions/ListForm-entity-action-tableview.png)